CPR saves lives. Take the time to learn the difference between real-world CPR and what you typically see in the movies.

 We see it all the time, just slightly different variations of the same story.
 You know, the one where the patient flatlines and all seems lost, until the dreamy doctor gives the defibrillators a quick “good luck” rub and miraculously brings the patient back to life.
 Strictly from a cinematic standpoint, the dramatic effect these scenes are able to accomplish earns two thumbs up from me.
 Medically speaking, however, their authenticity is far from superb.

-This is the granddaddy of CPR myths – the misconstrued belief that more often than not, performing life support on a dying patient ends with a successful resuscitation.
+This is the granddaddy of CPR myths – the misconstrued belief that more often than not, performing life support on a dying patient ends with successful resuscitation.
+Unfortunately, the depictions of practicing CPR are statistically unlikely.
 A New England Journal of Medicine study concluded that 75% of on-screen resuscitations result in the patient surviving cardiac arrest immediately once CPR is performed.
 More up-to-date studies have shown that survival rates on recent TV shows are closer to 55%, a slight improvement, but still far from realistic.
 Anyone who has ever worked in a hospital or has adequate CPR training knows that number is far from the truth.

 Take a look at the CPR survival rates from three popular medical dramas:

 Compare those numbers to the actual survival rates from these medical studies:

 - Journal of the American Medical Association study – 2% of adults who collapse on the street and receive CPR fully recover.

 - American Heart Association study – 8% of people who suffer from cardiac arrest outside of a hospital survive.

 - National Center for Biotechnology Information (NCBI) study – 15% of patients who receive in-hospital CPR are successfully resuscitated.